severyn261/HighAvalabilityWordPressAWS/README.md

 # HighAvalabilityWordPressAWS

-Terraform code which creates resources for WordPress on AWS.
+Terraform code which creates resources for WordPress on AWS.</br>
 Terraform version = 0.12.13

 # Authors